Jiafan-Qian/eclipse/README.md

 Contains the works of basic Java practice, Hibernate, Maven, and Spring.

-All the works are done by Eclipse
+All the works are done by Eclipse.